Meditation for Anxiety: Finding Peace in the Midst of Chaos

 Why Does Meditation Help with Anxiety?

-Anxiety often arises from our tendency to focus on worst-case scenarios or overthink situations.
-When we’re anxious, our minds become filled with racing thoughts, and our bodies may react with increased heart rate, shallow breathing, and muscle tension.
+Our inclination to concentrate on worst-case scenarios or overanalyze events causes anxiety.
+Anxiety fills our minds with racing ideas and may cause our bodies to respond with higher heart rate, shallow breathing, and muscular tension.

 - Calms the Nervous System: When you meditate, you activate the parasympathetic nervous system (also known as the “rest and digest” system), which helps counter the fight-or-flight response that anxiety triggers.
 This lowers your heart rate, relaxes your muscles, and helps reduce the physical symptoms of anxiety.